 Nikon D850 versus Leica M10

-The Nikon D850 and the Leica M10 (Typ 3656) are two digital cameras that were officially introduced, respectively, in July 2017 and January 2017.
-The D850 is a DSLR, while the M10 Typ 3656 is a rangefinder-style mirrorless camera.
+The Nikon D850 and the Leica M10 (Typ 3656) are two digital cameras that were revealed to the public, respectively, in July 2017 and January 2017.
+The D850 is a DSLR, while the M10 is a rangefinder-style mirrorless camera.
 Both cameras are equipped with a full frame sensor.
 The Nikon has a resolution of 45.4 megapixel, whereas the Leica provides 23.8 MP.

-The side-by-side display below illustrates the physical size and weight of the Nikon D850 and the Leica M10.
+The physical size and weight of the Nikon D850 and the Leica M10 are illustrated in the side-by-side display below.
 Three consecutive perspectives from the front, the top, and the back are presented.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the D850 – represents 100 percent across all the size and weight measures).
+You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the D850 – represents the basis or 100 percent across all the size and weight measures).

 The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
 If you want to switch the focus of the display and review another camera pair, just select a new right or left comparator from among the camera models in the table.
 Alternatively, you can also move across to the CAM-parator tool and choose from the broad selection of possible comparisons there.